 - Their website states, “we have never had a problem with bedbugs”, which isn’t true.
 The hostel had bedbugs during my stay.
 In the hostel’s defence they acted quickly when bedbugs were reported but it seemed like they were fighting a losing battle.

 I arrived at North Bundy Backpackers with the promise of starting work the following day.
 I was hoping to save a lot of money whilst ticking off the required 88 days for my second year visa.

 At North Bundy Backpackers everybody starts work on the cherry tomato farm until a “real” job becomes available.
-It took me 4 days to receive a better-paid job, some people waited over 2 weeks and others have started a good-paying job on their first day.
-It all depends on the supply of workers and the demand of the farm jobs available.
-It’s almost inevitable that you will spend some days picking cherry tomatoes.
+It took me 4 days to receive a better-paid job, some people waited over 2 weeks and others started a good-paying job on their first day.
+It all depends on the supply of workers and the demand of the farmers.
+It’s inevitable that you will spend some days picking cherry tomatoes.
 I completed 22 days on the cherry tomato farm and 66 days on my allocated farm.

 [click to continue…]